WovenCoast/dhivehi-sites-crawler/README.md

 npm start
 # or
 yarn start
-# or - okay you get the gist of it
+# or- okay you get the gist of it
 ```
-> Note: This script is meant to be used along with another script that reads the output articles.json file and store it in a database but this is done externally
+> Note: This script is meant to be used along with another script that reads the files in output/ and store it accordingly in a database but this is done externally

 # Contributing